-For each unit or group of units below, Appendix C contains four detailed tables: (1) log-salary 2017-18, with submodels 1-4; (2) white-male 2017-18, with submodels 2-4; (3) log-salary time-series, submodel 3, 2004-05-2017-18; and (4) log-salary time-series, submodel 4, 2004-05-2017-18.
+For each unit or group of units below, Appendix C contains four detailed tables: (1) log-salary 2018-19, with submodels 1-4; (2) white-male 2018-19, with submodels 2-4; (3) log-salary time-series, submodel 3, 2004-05-2018-19; and (4) log-salary time-series, submodel 4, 2004-05-2018-19.
 Tables for total population models are not included; this model shed little additional light on the observed salary patterns.
 Please note that faculty with multiple appointments appear in the analysis of all units in which they have an appointment; Appendix B includes a discussion of coding for multiple appointments.

-&lt;sup>15 Submodel 1 is not possible given the construction of the white-male model.
+16 Submodel 1 is not possible given the construction of the white-male model.

 L&S Arts and Humanities.
-Figure 9A (below) shows that in submodel 4, which includes rank, the salary difference for women is positive, at +1.4%.
-In submodel 3, which does not include rank, the difference is negative, at -3.8%.
+Figure 9A (below) shows that in submodel 4, which includes rank, the salary difference for women is positive, at +1.3%.
+In submodel 3, which does not include rank, the difference is negative, at -4.5%.
 Tables C1c and C1d show that during the past several years, negative and positive differences for women have been fairly stable, vacillating somewhat from year-to-year.
-Salary differences for Asian and URM faculty vary considerably depending on the selected model, and time-series results are fairly volatile year to year.
-For example, in the eight most recent years, submodel 4 shows salary differences for Asian faculty were -3.4%, -4.2%, +1.1%, -0.4%, -2.5%, -1.7%, -2.0%, and -2.5%.
+Salary differences for Asian and URM faculty vary considerably depending on the selected model, and time-series results are somewhat volatile year to year.
+For example, in the eight most recent years, submodel 4 shows salary differences for Asian faculty were -3.6%, +0.9%, -0.1%, -2.0%, -1.7%, -1.1%, -1.7%, and -1.8%.
 The statistical significance of these results is low.
 The variation and volatility probably arise from the fact that the numbers of Asian and URM faculty are relatively small, meaning that a few appointments, separations, promotions, or salary increases can have a relatively large effect.